1995eaton/chromium-vim/README.md

 map <Leader>r reloadTabUncached
 map <Leader>x :restore<Space>

-"This remaps the default 'j' mapping map j scrollUp
+" This remaps the default 'j' mapping map j scrollUp

-"You can use <Space>, which is interpreted as a literal " " character, to enter buffer completion mode map gb :buffer<Space>
+" You can use <Space>, which is interpreted as a
+" literal " " character, to enter buffer completion mode map gb :buffer<Space>

-"The unmaps the default 'k' mapping unmap k
+" The unmaps the default 'k' mapping unmap k

-"This remaps the default 'f' mapping to the current 'F' mapping map f F
+" This remaps the default 'f' mapping to the current 'F' mapping map f F

-"Toggle the current HUD display value map <C-h> :set hud!<CR>
+" Toggle the current HUD display value map <C-h> :set hud!<CR>

-"Switch between alphabetical hint characters and numeric hints map <C-i> :set numerichints!<CR>
+" Switch between alphabetical hint characters and numeric hints map <C-i> :set numerichints!<CR>

 map <C-u> rootFrame